Shelton Benjamin Cleared: Injured Former WWE Superstar Ok’d to Return to Action

 Last year, Tatanka had an unceremonious appearance before being eliminated.
 Benjamin, on the other hand, should get an entrance if he’s inserted into the match, which would get the fans excited before the official kickoff of WWE’s biggest event.

-WWE was rumored to have planned a big midcard push for Benjamin prior to his injury, which would have seen him challenge for the Intercontinental Championship on SmackDown Live.
+WWE was rumored to have planned a big mid-card push for Benjamin prior to his injury, which would have seen him challenge for the Intercontinental Championship on SmackDown Live.
 There were also rumored discussions about bringing back his Team Angle and World’s Greatest Tag Team partner Charlie Haas to improve the brand’s ailing tag team division.

 Considering SmackDown’s top tag team prospects American Alpha have already drawn comparisons to the fellow former amateur wrestlers, a feud with Haas and Benjamin would have been an ideal scenario.

 Fans have monitored Benjamin’s potential return since his injury.
-In January, he fended off rumors of a potential Royal Rumble return, which many assumed fit his projected timetable of 4-6 months.
+In January, he fended off rumors of a potential Royal Rumble return, which many assumed fit his projected timetable of four to six months.

 “I seem to keep getting asked when am I returning to WWE on twitter and in person.
 For the record.
 I will make moves to return to WWE when I am back to 110 percent physically.
 Anywhere from 4 to 6 months by my doc calculation.
 Believe me when I say I am just as anxious to get back in the mix as a lot of fans are to see me.”